martschm/martschm.github.io/about_me.md

 in Python using machine learning and traditional statistical methods (XGBoost, Random Forest, Logistic Regression).
-Agile collaboration with colleagues from Advanced Analytics and Model Validation from the ING Head Oce
+Agile collaboration with colleagues from Advanced Analytics and Model Validation from the ING Head Office
 - Backtesting of external credit bureau models (CRIF, KSV)
 - Led the development of automated reporting from internal databases in the financial and non-financial risk area from